paulohgodinho/aes-encrypt-decrypt-between-csharp-and-go/README.md

 ## Motivation

-I have a backend in Go that used AES CFB as the mode for its envryption, and I was simply not capable of decrypting its payloads using C# built-in libraries.
-The desision was made to move to CBC and overcome its input padding issues on both sides, this repository was created.
+I have a backend in Go that used AES CFB as the mode for its encryption, and I was simply not capable of decrypting its payloads using C# built-in libraries.
+The desision was made to move to CBC and overcome its input padding issues on both sides, this repository was created to validate that AWS in MODE CBC would work.

 ## Sample